-- Only the minutes spent discussing a particular client are billable. - Provide consultant's name - Summarize discussion - Describe the unique contribution of each staff involved. - May write co-staffed note.
-Exception: If staff provided different Specialty MHS, they must write their own notes because reimbursement is different (e.g., MD provides Med Support expertise in consult with CM).
+- Only the minutes spent discussing a particular client are billable. - Provide consultant's name (even if not co-staffed note). - Summarize discussion - Describe the unique contribution of each staff involved. - May write co-staffed note.
+Exception: If staff provided different Specialty MHS, they must write their own notes (e.g., MD provides Med Support expertise in consult with CM).

-- Indicate reason for the contact/intervention as related to Client Plan Objectives - Assess client's clinical presentation, esp. related to primary diagnosis (add relevant history, if applicable) - Describe staff interventions/actions - Describe client's responses to interventions - Provide any relevant clinical decisions - Identify follow-up plan
+- Describe client's clinical presentation, esp. related to primary diagnosis - Relate the service/intervention to Client Plan Objectives - Describe staff interventions/actions - Describe client's responses to interventions - Provide any relevant clinical decisions - Identify follow-up plan

-- 6/18/10
+- 6/18/07

 - 64 minutes

-- Location code xx
+- Office

 - (341) Individual Therapy

-- Objective #1: "Reduce depression/anxiety"
+- Client Plan Objective: #1 "Reduce depression/anxiety"

 - Client was less disheveled today, had flat affect but maintained eye contact.
-Voiced concerns about her social skills but says she's less depressed/anxious overall & wants to take a dance class but client appears ambivalent about this.
-Just had dream that triggered abuse memories we explored this with support & empathy but she became flooded with anxiety.
-Engaged her cognitively to manage this she thinks it's connected to her anxiety about the possible dance class & using her body to express herself.
+She is still concerned about her social skills but says she's less depressed/anxious overall & is thinking about starting a dance class after school.
+Explored feelings/thoughts related to memories of abuse triggered by a recent dream.
+Provided client with support & empathy and engaged her cognitively to manage emotional flooding client thinks it's connected to anxiety about using her body to express herself in dance & interacting with other students.

-- Plan: F/u next week re. dreams & how coped with anxiety.
+- Plan: Individual session next week.

 - Freudian Slippers, PhD.

-- 6/12/10

-- 50 face-to-face/95 total mins.
+- 50 face to face/95 total time

-- Location code xx (for client's home)
+- Home visit

 - (381) Individual Rehabilitation

-- Objective #2: "Improve self-care impacted by depression."
+- Care Plan Objective: #2 "Improve self-care impacted by depressive symptoms."

-- Worked with client on hygiene skills impacted by his depression & social isolation as he did not shower this week & did not leave home.
-Co-created a chart to keep track of ADL's & his feelings to help him see connection.
-He was willing to do this activity & was talkative, maintained eye contact.
+- Worked with client on hygiene skills which are impacted by his depression & social isolation as he did not shower this week & did not leave home.
+Co-created a chart to keep track of ADL's & his feelings to help client see how they impact each other.
+He was willing to do this activity & was talkative & maintained eye contact through session.
 Responded well to praise & active support, seemed more hopeful at end of session.

 - Plan: Monitor progress with chart in next sessions.

 - Jane Doe, Case Manager